Astorga Diocesan School Indoctrinates Its Students with Gender Ideology

 Contradiction with Catholic identity

-That a diocesan school, dependent on the diocese of Astorga, yields space to trans activism associations in the framework of mental health represents an evident contradiction.
-Parents who enroll their children in a Catholic institution expect a formation in accordance with the Gospel and the Church's magisterium, not the dissemination of theories contrary to Christian anthropology.
+That a diocesan school, dependent on the Diocese of Astorga, gives space to trans activism associations in the framework of mental health represents an evident contradiction.
+Parents who enroll their children in a Catholic institution expect training in accordance with the Gospel and the Church’s magisterium, not the dissemination of theories contrary to Christian anthropology.

 The case of the Pablo VI – Fátima school is not an isolated episode, but a symptom of the permeability of Catholic institutions to the cultural pressure of the gender agenda.
 Under the pretext of mental health, programs are introduced that undermine the truth about man and woman.
-The diocese of Astorga should provide explanations and ensure that its educational centers maintain their Catholic identity firmly, rather than becoming platforms for ideological indoctrination.
+The Diocese of Astorga should provide explanations and ensure that its educational centers firmly maintain their Catholic identity, instead of becoming platforms for ideological indoctrination.

 Help Infovaticana continue informing